2020 (Bon Jovi album): Release and promotion

 "American Reckoning" was released through all digital platforms on July 10, 2020.
 On the same day, lyrics and lyrical video were also released.
 All of the single's proceeds go to support the Bryan Stevenson's Equal Justice Initiative until December 31, 2020.

 In the early days of quarantine, instead of playing the complete song "Do What You Can", Bon Jovi played only the first verse and chorus.
 He asked fans to write their verse and tell their story.
 He received thousands of fan-created verses on social media.
 The final version of the song written by Bon Jovi, was performed live acoustically for the first time on Jersey4Jersey benefit concert, raising 6 million dollars for the state of New Jersey which was hard hit during the pandemic.
 "Do What You Can" was released as a single on July 23, 2020 and charted at number 11 on the Billboard Adult Contemporary Charts.
 On the same day, it was announced that the album's rescheduled release date will be October 2, 2020.
 Pre-orders for the album started and album track listing with songwriting credits was also announced.

 A new version of the song featuring Sugarland singer Jennifer Nettles was released as a single on September 23, 2020, and featured a new music video.
 This version charted at number 28 on the Country Airplay charts.

+In the US, the album opened at number 19 on the Billboard 200 with 24,700 album-equivalent units earned.

 In 2021 "Story of Love" was released as a single with a music video and also charted on the Billboard Adult Contemporary Charts at number 13.

 Due to David Bryan's commitments to the musical Diana for which he composed the music, he was unable to participate in Bon Jovi's promotional performances for the album, with Greg Mayo filling in on keyboards.